Cannabis Ratio Guide for THC, CBD and Other Cannabinoids

 These "other" cannabinoids come with their own advantages.

-CBG, or Cannabigerol, is a good anti-inflammatory, promotes bone growth, and inhibits cancer growth.
-CBC, or Cannabichromene, also has anti-inflammatory effects and aids in pain relief.
+CBG, or Cannabigerol, is a potential anti-inflammatory, promotes bone growth, and inhibits bad cell growth.
+CBC, or Cannabichromene, also may have anti-inflammatory effects and may aid in soreness relief.
 CBN, or Cannabinol, appears as THC degrades, giving the bud a more sedative effect great for sleep.

 These cannabinoids are much more than just "the other guys."
 Their presence in your strain could make a big difference in the effects.